cpswarm/GazeboSimulationManager/README.md

 ## GazeboManagerBundle

-This repository contains the OSGI bundles only for creating Gazebo simulation manager, the necessary dependency bundles from the [`CPswarm-common`](https://git.pertforge.ismb.it/rzhao/cpswarm-common) repository are added in the `local` repository of this `cnf` project which sets up the bnd workspace
+This repository contains the OSGI bundles only for creating Gazebo simulation manager, the necessary dependency bundles from the [`CPswarm-common`](https://git.pertforge.ismb.it/rzhao/cpswarm-common) repository have been adding in the `local` repository of this `cnf` project which sets up the bnd workspace.

 ## Setup
 Install Ros system and set up the Ros environment variable `ROS_MASTER_URI=http://localhost:11311` by default in order to set up your local machine as a ROS master.